YuSugihara/QTL-seq/README.md

                         in this order.
 This VCF file must have AD field.
   -n1 , --N-bulk1       Number of individuals in bulk 1.
   -n2 , --N-bulk2       Number of individuals in bulk 2.
   -o , --out            Output directory.
+The specified directory can already
-Specified name can exist.
+                        exist.
   -F , --filial         Filial generation.
 This parameter must be
                         more than 1.
 [2]
   -t , --threads        Number of threads.
-If you specify the number
+If a value less than 1 is specified,
-                        below one, then QTL-seq will use as many threads as possible.
-[2]
-  -w , --window         Window size (kb).
+                        QTL-seq will use the maximum available threads.
+[2] -w , --window         Window size (kb).
 [2000]
   -s , --step           Step size (kb).
 [100]
-  -D , --max-depth      Maximum depth of variants which will be used.
-[250] -d , --min-depth      Minimum depth of variants which will be used.
-[8] -N , --N-rep          Number of replicates for simulation to make
+  -D , --max-depth      Maximum depth of variants to be used.
+[250] -d , --min-depth      Minimum depth of variants to be used.
+[8] -N , --N-rep          Number of replicates for simulations to generate
                         null distribution.
 [5000]
   -m , --min-SNPindex   Cutoff of minimum SNP-index for clear results.
-[0.3] -S , --strand-bias    Filter spurious homo genotypes in cultivar using
+[0.3] -S , --strand-bias    Filter out spurious homozygous genotypes in the cultivar
-                        strand bias.
+                        based on strand bias.
 If ADF (or ADR) is higher than this cutoff when ADR (or ADF) is 0, that SNP will be filtered out.
-If you want to supress this filtering, please set this cutoff to 0.
-[7] -e , --snpEff         Predict causal variants using SnpEff.
-Please check available databases in SnpEff.
+If you want to disable this filtering, set this cutoff to 0.
+[7]
+  -e , --snpEff         Predict causal variants using SnpEff.
+Check
+                        available databases in SnpEff.
   --igv                 Output IGV format file to check results on IGV.
   --indel               Plot SNP-index with INDEL.
   --line-colors         Colors for threshold lines in plots.
-                        Please specify as comma separated list
-                        in the order of SNP-index, p95, and p99.
-                        [red,lime,orange]
-  --dot-colors          Colors for dots in plots.
-                        Please specify as comma separated list
+Specify a
-                        in the order of bulk1, bulk2, and delta.
+                        comma-separated list in the order of SNP-index, p95, and p99. [red,lime,orange] --dot-colors          Colors for dots in plots.
+Specify a comma-separated list in the order of bulk1, bulk2, and delta. [green,orange,navy] --fig-width           Width allocated in chromosome figure.
-                        [green,orange,navy]
-  --fig-width           Width allocated in chromosome figure.
 [7.5] --fig-height          Height allocated in chromosome figure.
 [4.0] --white-space         White space between figures.
-(This option
-                        only affect vertical direction.)
-[0.6] -f , --format         Specifiy the format of an output image. eps/jpeg/jpg/pdf/pgf/png/rgba/svg/svgz/tif/tiff --version             show program's version number and exit
+(This option only affects vertical direction.)
+[0.6] -f , --format         Specify the format of an output image. eps/jpeg/jpg/pdf/pgf/png/rgba/svg/svgz/tif/tiff --version             show program's version number and exit
 ```